subuser-security/subuser-examples/SubuserBaseImages/README.txt

 This are just examples.

 To improve upon:
-check if sudo permissions are really needed in the 'MakeBaseImage.sh'
+check if sudo permissions are really needed in the 'BuildImage.sh'

-if you write your own: 'MakeBaseImage.sh' it must handle everything no option is passed to it: so make sure it does correct subuser required tagging ect..
+if you write your own: 'BuildImage.sh' it must handle everything no option is passed to it: so make sure it does correct subuser required tagging ect..